 Set majestically on the bubbling upper reaches of the River Teign, Gidleigh Park enjoys an exquisite location on the very edge of Dartmoor National Park.
-Famed for its culinary credentials and Michelin-starred restaurant, Gidleigh Park offers an air of tranquillity and romance within a Tudor-style country house, beautifully furnished by the Brownsword family and set within 107 acres of mature grounds.
+Famed for its culinary credentials and award-winning restaurant, Gidleigh Park offers an air of tranquillity and romance within a Tudor-style country house, beautifully furnished by the Brownsword family and set within 107 acres of mature grounds.

 The Prouz family lived in Gidleigh from the reign of William the Conqueror until the 17th Century.
 They owned the castle with extensive parkland, including the old manor which no longer stands, and the “Park House” which was built in the 16th Century.
 The Park House was a two-storey thatched house with short wings, facing east towards the river below.
 Its main drive was from Gidleigh itself, a half-mile track downhill from the church.
 Today this path runs through the fields at the back of the house.